TV advertising is being impacted by video-on-demand and streaming services.

 What is connected TV advertising?

 What is connected to TV advertising?
-Connected TV (CTV) refers to any TV that can be connected to the internet and access content beyond what is available via the normal offering from a cable provider.
+Connected TV (CTV) refers to any TV that can be connected to the Internet and access content beyond what is available via a cable provider’s normal offering.
 CTV includes ads bought programmatically and shown on computer/mobile streaming or over-the-top (OTT) devices.

 How does TV advertising work?